bnomei/kirby3-plopfile/README.md

 - [js-yaml](https://github.com/nodeca/js-yaml)
 - [clipboardy](https://github.com/sindresorhus/clipboardy)

-All node_module dependencies (~400 files with ~4MB in total) are included since Kirby CMS Plugins are supposed to work just by downloading the repository zip (without any further build step).
+All node_module dependencies (~400 files with ~4MB in total) are included since Kirby CMS Plugins are supposed to work just by downloading the repository zip and without requiring any further build step.

 ## Disclaimer